gamedevtech/PurpleprintKit/Readme.md

 # Purpleprint Kit

 ## Definition:
 Is a supply kit with materials, textures, 3d models, 2d models & example content/levels to test things with the engine/game, desing levels, learn to use the engines and more.
 With support for Unreal Engine 4 & Urho3D engine, but be free to use the content with other game engines or projects as long you give the credit to the original author.

+## Information:
+Project Name: Purpleprint Kit
+Current Version: 0.2.1
+Author: David Palacios (Hevedy) <https://github.com/Hevedy>

 ## Overall Content: